Sleep Patterns of Older Adults

 Insomnia - difficulty falling asleep, difficulty staying asleep, or both - is not unusual.
 It's estimated at least half of seniors experience this at least sometime).
 Sometimes it is a direct reaction to a crisis or to a difficult situation.

 But if insomnia doesn't resolve, either by practicing healthy sleep habits or as the difficult situation improves, then it would be wise to talk with the health care team to see if this is a symptom of a larger problem.
-Consult your health care team if experience insomnia several days a week, lasting for months.
+Consult your health care team if insomnia lasts for several days a week, or for months.

 Some common possibilities to consider are: